 It is Christmastime!
-I am always looking for ways to savor the season more before it slips away, truly wanting to create lasting memories with my little ones.
+I am always looking for ways to savor the season more before it slips away, truly wanting to create lasting memories with my children.
 If you feel the same, this post is for you.
 Here you will find 25 new family traditions for a creative Christmas season.
+These are low stress, nearly-zero-prep, adaptable for all ages and can all be completed with things you likely already have in your house.
 I hope you love these ideas and find as much joy in sharing them as we do.

 Creative Family Advent